Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Appendix: the Spatial Poisson Distribution

 with initial condition,

-where $f(x)$ represents the probability that an employee obtains another future opportunity given his/her resume at career position $x$.
+Here $f(x)$ represents the probability that an employee obtains another future opportunity given his/her resume at career position $x$.
 We next write the discrete-time discrete-space master equation in the continuous-time discrete-space form,

 where $g(x) = f(x)/\delta t$ and $t= N \delta t$ \ (for an extensive discussion of master equation formalism see Ref.~\cite{firstpassage}).
 Taking the Laplace transform of both sides one obtains,

 From the initial condition in Eq.~[\ref{IC}] we see that the second term above vanishes for $x\geq 1$.
 Solving for $P(x+1,s)$ we obtain the recurrence equation